kikrishn/Blog/_posts/2021-09-14-hilbert-spaces.md

 <div class=boxed markdown=1>
 If $$\{u_\alpha\} \subseteq \mathcal{H}$$ is orthonormal
-(that is, mutually orthogonal and of norm $1$), the following are equivalent:
+(that is, pairwise orthogonal and of norm $1$), the following are equivalent:

 1. (Completeness) If $\langle u_\alpha, x \rangle = 0$ for every $\alpha$, then $x = 0$